- You are here:

 Habitat

-Anthropogenic (man-made or disturbed habitats), forest edges
+Anthropogenic (human-disturbed or -maintained habitats), forest edges

 New England distribution